 Alongside our ongoing programme of global learning CPD and workshops for pupils, we run a variety of projects with local and international partners.
 All of our projects utilise and develop our expertise in delivering global learning for children, young people, educators and the community.
 Browse the links below or contact us to find out more.

-Get UP & Goals!
-(DEAR) Exploring the Sustainable Development Goals and embedding them within school curricula with partners from Italy, Portugal, Ireland, Czech Republic, Bulgaria, Romania, Spain, Poland, the Netherlands, Hungary and Austria.
+EU-funded DEAR project Get UP & Goals!
+(GUAG) Exploring the Sustainable Development Goals and embedding them within school curricula with partners from Italy, Portugal, Ireland, Czech Republic, Bulgaria, Romania, Spain, Poland, the Netherlands, Hungary and Austria.
+This project has produced free downloadable resources and a Geo-History textbook, you can check them out on the project website: here

-(a DEAR project) is a 3-year project from Nov.
+InterCap (a DEAR project) is a 3-year project from Nov.
 2017 to Oct.
 2020, funded by EuropeAid.
 The project will establish European CSOs-university networks, build the capacities of the education actors and promote global learning on migration, security and sustainable development in an interdependent world.
-Contact us or check out the InterCap website for more info (developtogether.eu).
+Check out the InterCap website for free online training modules about migration, security and sustainable development: here

 You can also read the Executive Summary of our Audit Report for Stakeholders here: InterCap_1.1.1._Summary Report

-EDiT Engaging Disengaged in Transition Developing a mini curriculum across 4 EU countries to support learners at risk of exclusion from mainstream schools.
+Engaging Disengaged in Transition (EDiT) is developing a mini curriculum across 4 EU countries to support learners at risk of exclusion from mainstream schools.
+EDiT is funded by Erasmus+.

 P4CE (Erasmus+) Using communities of enquiry methodologies to discuss controversial issues including extremism and radicalisation, with partners in Hungary, Poland and Sweden.
 The project will include training in Philosophy for Children, plus a wide range of delivery and the development of a toolkit for educators